rjspencer/docs/api.md

 id
 :	the ID of the event to return

-	possible values are any event ID that belongs to the authenticated account
+	possible values are any event id that belongs to the authenticated account

 	no default